-HAMAS in Gaza: Since Israel withdrew from the Gaza Strip in 2005, terrorists have fired more than 11,000 rockets into Israel from Gaza [IDF].
-Since Israel’s ceasefire with Hamas in August 2014, it is estimated that Hamas has now fully restocked its missile arsenal to about 12,000 rockets.
+HAMAS in Gaza: Since Israel withdrew from the Gaza Strip in 2005, terrorists have fired more than 15,000 rockets and mortars into Israel from Gaza [IDF, 2016].
+And after Israel’s ceasefire with Hamas in August 2014, it is estimated that Hamas restocked its missile arsenal to about 12,000 rockets.
 Subsequent Israeli military operations reduced this to about 6,000 [Haaretz, 2019].
-Some of these are “heavy rockets”.
-Meanwhile the civilian population in Gaza continues to suffer from poor conditions.
+Some of these are long-range (200 km) rockets.
+Meanwhile, the civilian population in Gaza continues to suffer from poor conditions.

 HEZBOLLAH in Lebanon: Hezbollah is the world’s most heavily armed non-state actor, and has been described as “a militia trained like an army and equipped like a state.”
-As of 2016 it was estimated that Hezbollah had stockpiled some 130,000 rockets and had the capability to launch 1,500 rockets/day at Israel, link.
+As of 2016 it was estimated that Hezbollah had stockpiled some 130,000 rockets and had the capability to launch 1,500 rockets/day at Israel, link, link.
 Some of these have 400 km range and so can reach all Israel.
 Hezbollah also has at least 45,000 trained fighters [IDF].
 Remember, orders to Hezbollah come from Tehran!

 RUSSIA, IRAN & TURKEY: These countries are emerging as the real power brokers in the Syrian conflict and seek a political settlement.
-Russia and Iran have supported Assad and the Syrian Arab Army.
+Both Russia and Iran have supported Assad and the Syrian Arab Army.
 Russia has a military base at Tartus (Syria) and Iran has provided financial aid, armaments and intelligence to Syria.
 There is geopolitical concern from Turkey, partly because Turkey supports all the Syrian rebel groups with the aim of removing Assad.
 Despite the political friction, the emergence of these three power brokers is surely biblically significant!
 Russia, Iran and Turkey are the key players in the coming Gog-Magog war against Israel (Ezek 38.2-6).
 And they are all north of Israel, as required in prophecy.

 Bible prophecy describes how the increasing political bias of western nations, and the increasing aggression of Arab-Muslim nations finally leads to a major end-time war against Israel.
 In fact, since prophecy here is not precise, many see several major Middle East wars just before the close of this age and the Second Coming of Christ.
 Let’s summarize the key points in Bible prophecy: